Univer Inter#

 Category: Poly#

 All poly output types are automaticallly distributed across all outputs of the same type.
-For example, if outputs 1, 2, 3, and 4 are assigned to MPE: Pitch, note messages will be distributed across those four outputs as they are received, and up to 4 overlapping note values will be output simultaneously.
+For example, if outputs 1, 2, 3, and 4 are assigned to Poly: Pitch, note messages will be distributed across those four outputs as they are received, and up to 4 overlapping note values will be output simultaneously.

 Since two Univer Inter modules can be chained together, complex polyphonic outputs are possible.
 For example, configurations for 8-voice polyphony with pitch and gate, or 4-voice polyphony with pitch, gate, velocity, and aftertouch outputs, are easy to create.